Small Business Friendly Councils initiative

 - promote their initiatives on the SBFC website

-- become part of a community of practice of like-minded small business friendly councils
+- join a community of like-minded small business friendly councils

 - participate in regular forums